top of page

 🟰Very lively and energetic.

-🎬 Origin: This phrase may come from the energetic behavior of horses fed on beans.
-It has been used since the 19th century to describe someone who is lively and full of energy.
+This phrase likely originates from the energetic behaviour of horses fed beans and has been used since the 19th century to describe someone lively and energetic.

 𝟏𝟰 Be In the Pink